 Executive Summary: The Wildlife Conservation Society (WCS) was contracted by the Olympic Regional Development Authority (ORDA) to assess the use of Whiteface Mtn. by Bicknell's thrush (Catharus bicknelli), determining, at a minimum, the presence or absence of the species at a number of locations on the mountain.
 A species of special concern in New York State, Bicknell's thrush makes use of high elevation conifer forest such as that found on Whiteface and other Adirondack peaks for breeding and nesting habitat during the summer months.
-Proposed ski trail expansion on Whiteface has raised concerns about the potential for impacts of new trail development on Bicknell's thrush habitat.
+A proposed and now executed ski trail expansion on Whiteface raised concerns about the potential for impacts of new trail development on Bicknell's thrush habitat.
 In the summer of 2004, we surveyed a total of 27 sample points on the mountain in 5 categories: (1) existing glade, (2) proposed glade, (3) existing trail, (4) proposed trail, and (5) control areas.
 During the summer of 2005, 2 additional survey locations were added to improve sample sizes within the proposed construction area for a total of 29 sample points.
-All points were resampled during summer 2006.
+All points were resampled during summer 2006, 2007, and 2008, the first year of post-construction sampling.
 Study points were sampled using standard point count methods to monitor the presence of Bicknell's thrush (BITH) and 4 other high elevation bird species: blackpoll warbler (BLPW), Swainson's thrush (SWTH), winter wren (WIWR), and white-throated sparrow (WTSP).
-Similar to 2004 and 2005, we found no significant differences in species richness, diversity, or evenness of Mt.
+Throughout the study period, we found no significant differences in species richness, diversity, or evenness of Mt.
 Birdwatch species, or in the total number of Bicknell's thrush detected among existing ski trails, existing glades, proposed ski trails, proposed glades, and control areas.
 As stated previously, we believe that our power to detect statistical differences was good for richness, diversity, and evenness, but was not as good for individual species differences due to higher variability at the individual species level.
-Analysis of our third year of data shows that existing ski trails and glades do not differ statistically in terms of abundance or species richness for montane forest birds including Bicknell's thrush.
-For the third year in a row, we did not detect Bicknell's thrush in areas of existing glades on Whiteface Mt.
+Analysis of our fifth year of data shows that existing ski trails and control areas do not differ statistically in terms of abundance or species richness for montane forest birds including Bicknell's thrush.
+Across all years, we did not detect Bicknell's thrush in areas of existing glades on Whiteface Mt.
 Glading, in particular, may be detrimental to habitat quality for Bicknell's thrush.
+In the first year of post-construction sampling, we detected a significant decline in the number of birds post-construction for Bicknell's thrush only among the target species.